Are You a Potential Truman Scholar?

 Legal Requirements (must be met)

 - At the time I apply, I will be a full-time student pursuing a bachelor's degree with junior-level academic standing; or, I have senior-level standing in my third year of college enrollment.
 Note: Students who are already attending graduate school are not eligible for the Truman Scholarship.

-- I am a U.S. citizen (or a U.S. national from a Pacific Island) or I expect to receive my citizenship by the date the Scholarship will be awarded.
+- I am a U.S. citizen (or a U.S. national) or I expect to receive my citizenship by the date the Scholarship will be awarded.

 Career and Graduate Study Interests